JeyKul/dualboot_exynos/README.md

 ### - Make an 2nd zip where you rename the partitons accorindly to boot the other OS. dont forget to replace the imgs of that rom in there.
 ### - If that is all done you can try it.
 You may have to troubleshoot some stuff, but i am sure if you followed this tutorial this far that you will know how to do that.
 ### - Have fun, if you have questions open an issue and i am sure that we can find an awnser.

+### - to flash a rom flash a rename zip, reboot to recovery, flash rom, flash rename zip, reboot to recovery, flash rom!

 # GOOD LUCK